2D Meshes

 Creation

-For example, if we wanted a Mesh that contained position coordinates, a packer color, and texture coordinates, we could simply use the helper extension as so:
+For example, if we wanted a Mesh that contained position coordinates, a packer color, and texture coordinates, we could simply use the helper extension as so.

 }